Set Your Baby Up to Nap Like a Champ!

 When your infant reaches 1 month, creating some order to your day promotes good sleep and lets parents plan for downtime.
 Some doctors recommend scheduling a baby’s day in an “eat, play, sleep” sequence.
 Their idea is that uncoupling sleeping and feeding will train a baby to nod off again without milk in the middle of the night.
 This sounds logical … but it actually goes against a baby’s biology.
 Babies tend to snooze after feeds, no matter how much you prod and play with them.
 That’s why the following cycle makes more sense to me:

-- After 1.5 to 2 hours of awake time, feed your love bug and then put him to sleep.
+- After 1.5 to 2 hours of awake time, feed your love bug, and then put them to sleep.

-- If the nap goes over 2 hours, wake him up.
+- If the nap goes over 2 hours, wake your sweet pea up.
 (Long naps mean less eating during the day...and that leads to more hunger at night.)

-Most people think a baby’s ready to zonk out when her eyes get lidded and her head slumps against your shoulder.
-Actually, at that point she is overtired.
+Most people think a baby’s ready to zonk out when their eyes get lidded and their head slumps against your shoulder.
+Actually, at that point they're overtired.

 As is often said, “Sleep begets sleep.”
-And that's right ... that’s why the savviest parents put their babies to down to sleep at—or just before—the time she shows these early signs of fatigue:
+And that's right ... that’s why the savviest parents put their babies to down to sleep at—or just before—the time they show these early signs of fatigue:

 - Reduced activity, smiling and talking (or even increased frowning)